-Theatre on the Ridge is a not for profit, professional, collaborative company in which committed artists can produce high quality work in a broader scope of theatre and storytelling in the Region of Durham; and provide programs/services not currently available to audiences and theatre practitioners through existing community theatre.
-Theatre on the Ridge (formerly Theatre 3x60) was founded in 2013 by Joan Etienne and Carey Nicholson to serve the communities of the Region of Durham.
+Theatre on the Ridge, (formerly Theatre 3x60) was founded in 2013 by Joan Etienne and Carey Nicholson, and is a not for profit, professional, collaborative company in which committed artists can produce high quality work in a broader scope of theatre and storytelling in the Region of Durham.
+We provide programs/services to audiences, theatre practitioners and the communities of the Region of Durham.

 Theatre on the Ridge aims to challenge the status quo.
 Productions will communicate stories that enable participants to think, feel and perhaps broaden their existing insights into the world and human nature.
 Heightened social awareness makes for stronger more compassionate communities.

 Our Big Picture: